eromatiya/squareup/README.md

 }
 ```

+#### Changing clock mode

+There are two clock modes available. `24-hour` and `12-hour`.
+Switch between clock modes by just clicking on the clock.
+Simple.

 ### Important Note

 + Make sure that javascript is enabled in your browser!
 My first plan was to make a javascript-less and a minimal homepage with just a bunch of CSS.
 But after adding the clock that requires javascript, I can't stop myself from adding stuff<sup>(bloat)</sup>.